The human brain is weird.

 Hence why it’s such a common practice in copywriting to focus on the customer’s problems and pain.

 With this in mind, you can then alter your language depending on the exact piece of content and goal.

-For example, you can start copy with uplifting and encouraging words that grabs the attention of readers.
-This motivates them and places the brain in the position to continue consuming the content.
+For example, you can start copy with uplifting and encouraging words that grab the attention of readers.
+This motivates them and places the brain in a position to continue consuming the content.